linuslangenkamp/MOO/README.md

 The problem is discretized using a **Radau IIA collocation scheme** of arbitrary order (1–199) with 1-100 stages.
 The collocation scheme can differ from interval to interval.
 It is therefore possible to implement a hp-adaptive pseudospectral mesh refinement algorithm.

-The `Mesh` and `Collocation` objects are fundamental to this discretization:
+The `Mesh` and `fLGR` objects are fundamental to this discretization:

-* **`Collocation`**: Defines the properties of the collocation method itself, such as the type (Radau IIA) and potentially the collocation points and weights.
+* **`fLGR`**: Defines the properties of the collocation method itself, such as the type (Radau IIA) and potentially the collocation points and weights.

 * **`Mesh`**: Defines the structure of the time horizon, dividing it into intervals and specifying the number of collocation stages within each interval.
 The `hp-adaptive` capability implies that the order of the collocation polynomial (stages) and the number/length of intervals can be dynamically adjusted during the optimization process to improve efficiency and accuracy.